 Whether it’s going in a lot, backyard, or front yard you need to be sure that you do the pre-work necessary to have your carport installed.
-This will make our lives easier when we arrive to do the installation process, because we will already know that the early groundwork has, quite literally, been done for us on these carports.
+Sometimes you can handle the groundwork on your own, but for certain carports you will need to do some prep work.

 If you do not know where your gas or water lines run then consider calling 811, the national call before you dig number, to see if there are any lines beneath the ground that could be damaged upon installation or land clearing.